redpanda-data/connect/README.md

 Setting up multiple outputs or inputs is done by choosing a routing strategy (fan in, fan out, round robin, etc.)

-For a full and up to date list of all inputs, buffer options, and outputs you can print them from the binary:
+For a full and up to date list of all inputs, buffer options, processors, and outputs [you can find them in the docs][7], or print them from the binary:

 ```
 # Print inputs, buffers and output options
-benthos --print-inputs --print-buffers --print-outputs | less
+benthos --list-inputs --list-buffers --list-outputs --list-processors | less
 ```

 Mixing multiple part message protocols with single part can be done in different